bhauman/figwheel-main/docs/quick_start.md

 ## Starting a ClojureScript REPL

-Now that you have done that you can get a ClojureScript REPL running straight away.
+Now let's start a ClojureScript REPL.
 Make sure you are still in the `hello-cljs` directory and enter:

 ```clojure
 clojure -m figwheel.main
 ```

-This should boot up a ClojureScript REPL and pop open a Browser window with a page like this:
+This should first fetch all the needed dependencies, boot up a ClojureScript REPL and finally pop open a Browser window with a page like that looks like this:

 ![Repl host page in browser](https://s3.amazonaws.com/bhauman-blog-images/figwheel-main/fm-repl-host-page.png)

-If you see the green "Connected" animation it means that this page is connected to the REPL that you just launched.
-This webpage is where all the ClojureScript expressions that you type into the REPL will be evaluated.
+If you see the green **Connected** next to the CLJS logo, it means that this page has successfully connected to the REPL that you just launched.
+This webpage provides the JavaScript environment for the REPL, and is where all the ClojureScript expressions that you type into the REPL will be evaluated.

-Speaking of the REPL, if you head back to the terminal window where you launched Figwheel from, you should now see something like:
+Speaking of the REPL, if you head back to the terminal window where you launched `figwheel.main` from, you should now see something like
+this:

 ![figwheel repl prompt in terminal](https://s3.amazonaws.com/bhauman-blog-images/figwheel-main/figwheel-main-repl.png)

-If this is the case, you have successfully started a ClojureScript REPL and you can now type ClojureScript at the `cljs.user=>` prompt.
+If you see this, you have successfully started a ClojureScript REPL and you can now type ClojureScript at the `cljs.user=>` prompt.

 Let's try some ClojureScript.
 Type the following expressions at the